 4.1 NUMBER OF SHARES.
 Subject to adjustment as provided in Section 4.3, the total number of Shares available for grant of Awards under the Plan shall be 490,000 shares, provided that, if the number of issued and outstanding Shares is increased after the Effective Date, the maximum number of Shares for which Awards may be granted under the Plan shall be increased such that the ratio of the number of shares available for grant to outstanding shares remains the same as the ratio of the shares available to grant under the Plan to outstanding shares that existed on the Effective Date.
 Outstanding shares shall for the purposes of such calculations include the number of shares into which other securities or instruments issued by United are currently convertible (e.g., convertible preferred stock or convertible debentures, but not outstanding options to acquire stock).
 The maximum number of Shares available for grant as ISOs under the Plan shall equal an aggregate of four hundred thousand (400,000) Shares.
-The Shares may, in the discretion of the Company, be either authorized but unissued Shares or Shares held as treasury shares, including Shares purchased by the Company, whether on the market or otherwise.
-The following rules shall apply for purposes of the determination of the number of Shares available for grant as
+The Shares or Shares held as treasury shares, including Shares purchased by the Company, whether on the market or otherwise.
+The following rules shall apply for purposes of the determination of the number of Shares available for grant as available for grant as the shares or shares held as treasury shares, including Shares purchased by the Company, whether on the market or otherwise.
+The following rules shall apply for purposes of the determination of the number of Shares available for grant and available for grant and the plan: